glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 4) Publish .NET Api

 ### NPM Installation Step
-Click on Build Steps under your build then add a new one.
+Go ahead and click on Build Steps under your build then add a new one.
 Select 'Command Line' and enter the following to add a build script that will install NPM packages that are required by the app:

 - Step Name: 'Install NPM Packages'
 - Run: 'Custom script'